Skip to content

 The Original Cake Fridge

-If you are heading out to the West or North then try and head up the coast and fit in a visit to the Original Cake Fridge at Burrafirth.
+If you are heading out to the West or North, make sure to stop by the Original Cake Fridge at Burrafirth.

-There you will find fridges set beside the road which are stocked and available 24 hours a day.
-Yes, you can access cake 24 hours a day in Shetland, what a genius idea!
+At the Original Cake Fridge, you will find fridges set beside the road.
+These fridges are stocked and available 24 hours a day.
+Yes, you can access cake any time in Shetland?what a genius idea!

-There is always a range of lovely cakes, along with a hot drinks machine, snacks for children and some souvenirs too.
+There is always a range of lovely cakes available, along with:

-Behind the fridges is a cafe with a small gift shop and outside heating.
-A new addition are the pygmy goats which are on the grounds beside the cafe – gorgeous.
+Behind the fridges is a cafe with a small gift shop and outdoor heating.
+A new addition to the grounds is a group of gorgeous pygmy goats that you can see while you enjoy your visit.

 Do they really have cake fridges in Shetland?